raimannma/tetris/README.md

-simple tetris with a NEAT / DQN / DDPG agent provided by [carrot](https://github.com/liquidcarrot/carrot)
+simple tetris with a NEAT / DQN agent provided by [carrot](https://github.com/liquidcarrot/carrot)